 Art 70.
 Traditions of Japanese Art.
 9 units (3-0-6), first term.
 An introduction to the great traditions of Japanese art from prehistory through the Meiji Restoration (1868–1912).
 Students will examine major achievements of sculpture, painting, temple architecture, and ceramics as representations of each artistic tradition, whether native or adapted from foreign sources.
 Fundamental problems of style and form will be discussed, but aesthetic analysis will always take place within the conditions created by the culture.
-Instructor: Wolfgram.
+Not offered 2017–18.

 E/H/Art 89.
 New Media Arts in the 20th and 21st Centuries.
 9 units (3-0-6).
 For course description, see Engineering.

 Art 169.
 The Arts of Dynastic China.
-9 units (3-0-6); first term.
+9 units (3-0-6); third term.
 A survey of the development of Chinese art in which the major achievements in architecture, sculpture, painting, calligraphy, and ceramics will be studied in their cultural contexts from prehistory through the Manchu domination of the Qing Dynasty (1644–1911).
 Emphasis will be placed on the aesthetic appreciation of Chinese art as molded by the philosophies, religions, and history of China.
-Not offered 2016–17.
+Instructor: Wolfgram.